-As an experienced website operations expert, I know that flexibility and practicality of templates are crucial when managing content systems.AnQiCMS, with its efficient features based on the Go language and support for syntax similar to Django template engine, provides us with powerful content presentation capabilities.%).
+As an experienced website operations expert, I know that the flexibility and practicality of templates are crucial when managing a content system.AnQiCMS (AnQiCMS) provides us with powerful content display capabilities with its efficient features based on the Go language and syntax support similar to the Django template engine.Today, let's delve into a very practical mathematical operation in template creation - how to calculate the remainder of two numbers, which is what we commonly call the modulus operation (%)

-Thanks to the support of Django template engine syntax in AnqiCMS, performing arithmetic operations, including modulo, in templates becomes intuitive and convenient.tag-calc.mdThe document clearly states that the template supports integer and plural expressions, and provides modulus operation%The example of () means that we can directly use this operator in any output variable or conditional judgment in the template.
+Benefiting from the support of AnQi CMS for the Django template engine syntax, performing arithmetic operations in the template, including modulo operations, becomes intuitive and convenient.tag-calc.mdThe document clearly states that the template supports integer and plural expressions and provides modulo (%An example.
+This means we can use this operator directly in any output variable or conditional judgment in the template.

-Modular arithmetic, simply put, is the remainder you get when you divide one number (the dividend) by another number (the divisor).
-For example,10 % 3The result is1Because 10 divided by 3 equals 3 with a remainder of 1.
+Modular arithmetic, simply put, is the remainder obtained when one number (the dividend) is divided by another number (the divisor).
+For example,10 % 3The result is1, because 10 divided by 3 is equal to 3 with a remainder of 1.

 {{ 被除数 % 除数 }}